AbhiXverse/Solidity-journey/Day 02/Ethereum 101.md

 - Smart contract are self-executing stored on the Ethereum blockchain
 - Smart contact can -
-     - Store and manage data persistently
+     - Store and manage data
      - Execute functions automatically when triggered by a transaction
      - Send and receive Ether
      - Call other contracts
- - Smart contract have their own address and cannot initiate transactions themselves
+ - Smart contract have their own address and cannot send transactions by themselves
  - Executed when an external transaction or another smart contract calls them